Intelligence and education

-Education as Causal of Intelligence
+Education as cause of intelligence

 There is substantial evidence to suggest that education influences intelligence.
+According to a 2018 metastudy of educational effects on intelligence, education appears to be the "most consistent, robust, and durable method" known for raising intelligence.
+The study found "consistent evidence for beneficial effects of education on cognitive abilities of approximately 1 to 5 IQ points for an additional year of education".

-Intelligence as Causal of Educational Outcomes
+Intelligence as cause of educational outcomes

 Longitudinal studies have shown a predictive interaction of intelligence on educational attainment.
 In one study which measured around 70,000 children in the UK, they investigated how a general factor in the Cognitive Abilities Test taken at age 11 correlated with GCSE scores taken at age 16.
 They found that the two measures correlated about 0.8 with each other, showing intelligence at age 11 is predictive of grades at age 16.
 In this instance, children had received the same level of education, suggesting the variance is explained primarily by differences in intelligence rather than education.
 The predictive effect of IQ on educational success is even apparent if IQ is measured before any formal education, with measured correlations of IQ at the beginning of education and educational attainment six year later correlating 0.46.

 The military provides a natural example of how those with lower intelligence learn less effectively and benefit less from education.
 The effect has been demonstrated as far back as World War II in which military fighter pilots were divided into groups based on a selection battery which included ability and motivation measures.
 Those who were in the top group completed training the first time 95% of the time, whereas those in the bottom group only completed training 20% the first time.
 Examples of low level recruits have even led to disagreement over whether these men should be enlisted at all, as they are costly to train, perform at a lower level than average when trained, and simply cannot learn certain specialties.
 Even those in favor of hiring those who are less intelligent to the military acknowledge the limitations of these particular recruits, and instead try to get around the issue by adapting the training to cater for the mental ability of the less intelligent recruits.
 These findings demonstrate how intelligence is necessary for learning and any form of training, and that those who are more intelligent learn more rapidly and effectively than those who are less intelligent.
 This could explain the high correlations between intelligence and educational attainment.